-The clustered index is suitable here because all columns are stored in the same order as sorted by the primary key in the clustered indexing process.
+The clustered index is suitable here because all columns are stored in the same order they are sorted by the primary key in the clustered indexing process.

-There is a table whose values changes constantly and those updated values are used in Join and Where clauses.
+There is a table whose values change constantly and those updated values are used in Join and Where clauses.
 So, which type of indexing suits most here?

 Nonclustered indexes are more suitable for tables whose values change frequently.